Wavelet-Based Network For High Dynamic Range Imaging: Experiments and Results

-\textbf{Implementation Details.} During training, Adam~\cite{kingma2014adam} is selected as the optimizer.
+\textit{1) Implementation Details: } During training, Adam~\citep{kingma2014adam} is selected as the optimizer.
 The initial learning rate is $2\times10^{-4}$.
 After 20,000 epochs, it is reduced to $2\times10^{-5}$, and after 20,000 epochs, it is further reduced to $2\times10^{-6}$.
 We train the network for 60,000 epochs.
 The batch size is 16.
 Haar wavelet is used for frequency decomposition.
 The balancing parameter $\lambda$ is set to 0.25.
+The code and the dataset are available at: \href{https://github.com/TianhongDai/wavelet-hdr}{https://github.com/TianhongDai/wavelet-hdr}.

-\textbf{Compared Methods and Evaluation Metrics.} Our model is compared with 8 state-of-the-art methods, including Sen~\cite{sen2012robust}, Hu~\cite{hu2013hdr}, Kalantari17~\cite{kalantari2017deep}, Wu18~\cite{wu2018deep}, NHDRRNet~\cite{yan2020deep}, SCHDR~\cite{prabhakar2019fast}, AHDR~\cite{yan2019attention} and DAHDR~\cite{yan2021dual}.
-Among them, there are two patch-based~\cite{sen2012robust,hu2013hdr}, two optical flow based with CNNs~\cite{kalantari2017deep,prabhakar2019fast} and four CNN based without using optical flow~\cite{wu2018deep,yan2019attention,yan2020deep,yan2021dual}.
-For quantitative evaluation, we follow~\cite{kalantari2017deep} to compare PSNR and SSIM results for the linear RGB images and for the tone-mapped images.
+\textit{2) Compared Methods and Evaluation Metrics:} Our model is compared with 9 state-of-the-art methods, including Sen~\citep{sen2012robust}, Hu~\citep{hu2013hdr}, Kalantari17~\citep{kalantari2017deep}, Wu18~\citep{wu2018deep}, NHDRRNet~\citep{yan2020deep}, SCHDR~\citep{prabhakar2019fast}, AHDR~\citep{yan2019attention}, DAHDR~\citep{yan2021dual} and HDRGAN~\citep{niu2021hdr}.
+Among them, there are two patch-based~\citep{sen2012robust,hu2013hdr}, two optical flow based with CNNs~\citep{kalantari2017deep,prabhakar2019fast} and five CNN based without using optical flow~\citep{wu2018deep,yan2019attention,yan2020deep,yan2021dual,niu2021hdr}.
+For quantitative evaluation, we follow~\citep{kalantari2017deep} to compare PSNR and SSIM results for the linear RGB images and for the tone-mapped images.
 PSNR-$\mu$ and SSIM-$\mu$ are for the HDR images after tone mapping using $\mu$-law.
 PSNR-L and SSIM-L are for the HDR images in the linear space.
+PSNR-PU and SSIM-PU are for the HDR images using the perceptual uniform encoding~\citep{azimi2021pu21}, and the value of peak luminance is 4000.
 PSNR-M is for the tone-mapped HDR images using the MATLAB built-in function.
-In addition, we also use HDR-VDP-2~\cite{mantiuk2011hdr}, which is an evaluation metric specially designed to evaluate the visual quality of HDR images, {and following parameters are used: display diagonal is 21, viewing distance is 1, and color encoding is ``rgb-native".}
+In addition, we also use HDR-VDP-2~\citep{mantiuk2011hdr}, which is an evaluation metric specially designed to evaluate the visual quality of HDR images, and following parameters are used: display diagonal is 21, viewing distance is 1, and color encoding is ``rgb-native".
+Furthermore, in order to provide a fair comparison, we re-train HDRGAN~\citep{niu2021hdr} by using the official code with a 256$\times$256 patch size (the original model uses a patch size of 512$\times$512), and other hyperparameters are the same as the default setting.